TC

 3. Gather Your Documents for the County Treasurer

-• Proof of Kansas Auto Insurance.
+• Proof of valid Kansas Auto Insurance.

 Layer 1: The Base Registration Weight Fee

-• Vehicles 4,500 lbs or less: $30.00 state base fee.
+• Vehicles 4,500 lbs or less: $30.00 base annual fee.

-• Vehicles 4,501 lbs or more: $40.00 state base fee.
+• Vehicles 4,501 lbs or more: $40.00 base annual fee.

-Layer 2: Unified State Surcharges
+Layer 2: Universal State Surcharges

 • DMV Modernization Surcharge: $4.00